neteasefans/two-dimensional-bandwidth-minimization-problem/README.md

 ## How to run the programs.
-** Instructions to use the source code of RLTS
+** Instructions to use the source code of the proposed RLTS

 *** To compile: